 Long-term care insurance provides the financial support you need if you have to pay for care assistance for yourself or a loved one.
-Long-term care insurance can cover the cost of assistance for those who need help to perform the basic activities of daily life such as getting out of bed, dressing, washing and going to the toilet.
+Long-term care insurance can cover the cost of assistance for those who need help to perform the basic activities of daily life, such as getting out of bed, dressing, washing and going to the toilet.

 You can receive long-term care in your own home or in residential or nursing homes.
+Regardless of where you receive care, paying for care in old age is a growing issue.